After death logistics

 • Organized recordkeeping protects beneficiaries and executors from future legal or tax complications.

 After someone dies, families and executors often wonder: how long do you need to keep tax records for a deceased person?
 It’s a common question—and an important one.
-Holding onto the right paperwork protects against IRS audits, legal complications, and delays in settling the estate.
+Holding onto the right paperwork helps protect against IRS audits, legal complications, and delays in settling the estate.

 When managing a loved one’s estate, it’s easy to feel overwhelmed by the paperwork—final tax filings, estate documents, property records, and investment statements.
 But keeping these records for the right amount of time is crucial.
 If you have authority to act, this guide explains how long to keep a deceased person’s tax returns, which records matter most, and when it’s finally safe to let them go.